-MR or Exam #
+MR or Exam # IVIIX OI LAGIII 77

-STUDENT: QUARTER: DATE: SCORE: Trial MR or Exam # Evaluator: Name of Clearance: The student will, with an 83% the completed radiographs w technical factors, alignment or radiation protection and radio of the tube, part and film, (2.1) Exce (2) - Meets (1) - Strug eds requirements requirements gles to meet requirements not meet requirements PSYCHOMOTOR SKILLS AND PA TIENT INTERACTION N Patient-Student modesty by action Comments: Relationship: Instills confidence & add ns and/or verbal communication. lresses patient's appre ehensions, comfort, and required radiogra ls: The student is confident and comfo phic positions. and directing the patient into (when the proced e student manipulates the x-ray equipme ure requires it) with confidence and ease t equipment left unattended, to The student uses safety standards requipube not left over patient, lifesupport equip oment if necessary). , retention bands, patient not use of lead glove secondary radiati ction: The student shields the patient was, apron, lead blocks and shields.
-Close on exposure to unrestricted areas. s the room access do or during exposure to prevent retrieving necess settings for each noom Preparedness: The student has a gray equipment and supplies, and arrange projection. ed the control panel in Organizational S Skills: The student completes the exam n in an organized and timely fashion.
+STUDENT: QUARTER: DATE: SCORE: Trial MR or Exam # Evaluator: Name of Clearance: The student will, with an 83% the completed radiographs witechnical factors, alignment oradiation protection and radiographs. f the tube, part and film, (2.1) Exces (2) - Meets (1) - Strugs rOR'S RATING SCALE eds requirements requirements gles to meet requirements not meet requirements PSYCHOMOTOR SKILLS AND P ATIENT INTERACTIOI modesty by action Relationship: Instills confidence & ac s and/or verbal communication. ldresses patient's appre ehensions, comfort, and Positioning Skills required radiograph Comments: ortable with instructing and directing the patient into (when the procedu student manipulates the x-ray equipm are requires it) with confidence and eas se. t equipment left unattended, tu The student uses safety standards req be not left over patient, lifesupport equ retention bands, patient not use of lead gloves secondary radiation tion: The student shields the patient , apron, lead blocks and shields.
+Clos on exposure to unrestricted areas. es the room access do retrieving necessa settings for each p om Preparedness: The student has ry equipment and supplies, and arrang projection. ged the control panel in Organizational S Comments: kills: The student completes the exa m in an organized and timely fashion.